dzlab/coursera/AI for Medicine Specialization/Course 1/Week 3/README.md

 ![image](https://user-images.githubusercontent.com/1645304/132103552-db1bb336-4430-4ca1-9ac0-4eff0478e8f1.png)

 The drawback with this 2D approach is that we might lose important 3D context.
 For instance, if there is a tumor in one slice, there is likely to be a tumor in the slices right adjacent to it.
 Since we're passing in slices one at a time into the network, the network is not able to learn this useful context.

+#### 3D Segmentation approach
+The size of the MRI volume makes it impossible to pass it in all at once into the model (due to the required memory and computation).
+Instead, we break up the 3D MRI volume into many 3D sub volumes, each has some width, height, and depth context.
+Then like in the 2D approach, we can feed in the sub volumes now one at a time into the model and then aggregate them at the end to form a segmentation map for the whole volume.

+The 3D approach capture some context in all of the width, height, and depth mentions but has similar drawback as the 2D approach.

+The disadvantage with this 3D approach is that we might still lose important spatial cortex.
+For instance, if there is a tumor in one sub volume, there is likely to be a tumor in the sub volumes around it too.
+Since we're passing in sub volumes one at a time into the network, the network will not be able to learn this possibly useful context.